SAP/ui5-tooling/docs/updates/migrate-v3.md

 ## Always Building Required Dependencies

-If any of a project's build tasks requires access to resources of the project's dependencies, UI5 Tooling v3 will now **always build that dependency upfront**.
+If any of a project's build tasks requires access to resources of the project's dependencies, UI5 CLI v3 will now **always build that dependency upfront**.

 This ensures that tasks always access processed resources and never the raw sources of a dependency.
 Resulting in better reproducibility of build results and resolving common issues.

-Especially for projects of type `library`, where standard tasks like [`buildThemes`](https://github.com/SAP/ui5-project/blob/b40e3f569e0f01c6dd8e72141c7ba43449812d01/lib/build/definitions/library.js#L139) always require dependency access, UI5 Tooling will now always build all dependencies.
+Especially for projects of type `library`, where standard tasks like [`buildThemes`](https://github.com/SAP/ui5-project/blob/b40e3f569e0f01c6dd8e72141c7ba43449812d01/lib/build/definitions/library.js#L139) always require dependency access, UI5 CLI will now always build all dependencies.

 In the future, a caching mechanism should help and improve build times with this new behavior.